-- With four STUNNING sides, all boasting Shootout Winning Triple Plus (A+++) sound or very close to it, this Pink Label original is guaranteed to blow the doors off any other copy you’ve heard
+- With four superb sides, all boasting Double Plus (A++) sound, these vintage Pink Label pressings are guaranteed to blow the doors off any other copy of …At Fillmore East you’ve heard

 - This is one of the all-time great live albums, and with a copy like this one YOU ARE THERE at the Fillmore

 - The WHOMP factor here kicks up the excitement – here is the low end foundation that lets the extended guitar jams work their magic

 - Marks in the vinyl are sometimes the nature of the beast with these vintage LPs – there simply is no way around them if the superior sound of vintage analog is important to you